Onelinerhub/onelinerhub/javascript/copy_to_clipboard.md

 navigator.clipboard.writeText('what to copy');
 ```

-- document.querySelector('textarea') - query selector for required textarea element
+- navigator.clipboard.writeText - copies text to clipboard (document should be focused when this happens, [support](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/clipboard#browser_compatibility))
-- 'Some text' - this text will be inserted at current cursor position into textarea
+- 'what to copy' - this text will be copied to clipboard